 Imports from outside the European Union (EU) into the UK must be declared to HM Revenue & Customs (HMRC).
 This is usually done using the Single Administrative Document (SAD), also known as form C88.
 SADs can be submitted either electronically using the Customs Handling of Import and Export Freight (CHIEF) system, or manually (although manual submissions may take longer to process).
-See our guide on UK's import and export processing system CHIEF.
+See UK's import and export processing system CHIEF.

 The declaration also includes a customs procedure code explaining what is being done with the goods, eg import to free circulation or use of one of the customs procedures such as temporary admission.
 Together with the commodity code, this helps determine what rate or type of import duty is to be charged and how the goods are to be treated.

 You can use an agent, such as a freight forwarder, to make the declaration on your behalf.
 This can make importing simpler and faster if you are not authorised to make electronic declarations yourself.
-You can register for some electronic Customs declaration processes such as Exports on the Government Gateway website.

-See our guide on how to value your imports for customs duty and trade statistics.
+Read more about how to value your imports for customs duty and trade statistics.

-New safety and security laws in force since 1 January 2011 mean that goods destined to arrive in the EU must be declared to the Office of First Entry to the EU - that member state's Import Control System (ICS) - within set time limits.
+Safety and security laws in force since 1 January 2011 mean that goods destined to arrive in the EU must be declared to the Office of First Entry to the EU - that member state's Import Control System (ICS) - within set time limits.
 The legal onus is on the Carrier of the goods to make the ICS declaration, however the Carrier may, with its explicit knowledge and consent, delegate this activity to the importer and/or his agent.
 As such, an Entry Summary Declaration must be made for your goods.
 UK ICS will provide the Carrier, or delegated declarant, with an Movement Reference Number for the goods.

 Community/common transit (CT) procedures